jaxankey/TA2/README.md

 ![Controls](https://raw.githubusercontent.com/jaxankey/TA2/master/common/images/instructions-web.png)

 No mouse, no complications, works on any laptop.
 You can also use `ijkl` or the arrow keys, and / or `shift` to shoot.
 The advanced player can (for the time being) use `Q` and `E` or `U` and `O` to switch handedness.

 This seemingly "funny" control scheme is inspired by [Phobia II](https://www.youtube.com/watch?v=XWGAd1dAPwQ), the greatest game ever made.
-If you are new to this scheme, it will take a little getting used to.
-As it turns out, a 60-degree shooting angle is a beautiful thing.
+It will take some getting used to, but, as it turns out, a 60-degree shooting angle is a beautiful thing.
+And you can drink.

-Note this project is certainly in its "early" stages (I have *many* plans for it), but it has already provided me countless hours of laughter with my brother and friends.
+Note this project is definitely in its "early" stages (I have *many* plans for it), but it has already provided me countless hours of laughter with my brother and friends.

 ## Starting and testing a server